-- a title for women.
-Where the family wishes to bestow a title on fa'afafine, they simply argue that 'he is and always has been a man', and in some communities, fa'afafine have more likelihood of a title than women. - However, in Tonga, fakaleiti (faka means 'like a lady' in Tongan) will be left out of land inheritance.
-The deep connection with the land goes hand in hand with the importance of the continuity of life: if there is no procreation, there is no continuation of the family.
-If the eldest son is fakaleiti, then the land will go to the next son if he has children.
-It is not unusual for fakaleiti to have a relationship in order to father children. - Access to non-land inputs is mediated by gendered relations and affects the earnings from agricultural employment by facilitating gender-based agricultural productivity differences on the land that is operated; the same is true of financial services, as discussed in Module 11 on Gender and Finance. - The types of crops produced are also important determinants of the earnings from agricultural employment.
+- The position of third gender persons in relation to land inheritance or control over communal land varies from country to country.
+In Tonga, for example, fakaleiti may inherit land only if they have children. - Landless workers face specific constraints in constructing a viable livelihood.
+Informally employed in highly precarious work that is poorly paid, insecure, without social protection and often inadequate to support a household, landless workers require greater bargaining power to negotiate their terms and conditions of employment.
+This is especially the case for female landless workers, who face even greater degrees of informality and precariousness. - Seasonality is also a specific employment policy issue in Asian and Pacific agriculture.
+During periods of lesser demand for labour the ability to construct a livelihood will become more constrained.
+This is especially the case for females working in agriculture, who in the absence of social protection are often expected to be able to provide for their families even during periods when less employment is available. - Access to non-land inputs is mediated by gendered relations and affects the earnings from agricultural employment by facilitating gender-based agricultural productivity differences on the land that is operated; the same is true of financial services, as discussed in Module 11 on Gender and Finance. - The type of crops produced is also an important determinant of earnings from agricultural employment.
 In many cases women specialize in crops with different returns in incomeearning potential than men.
-Women value food security as more important than mono cropping cash returns.
-Women may use the crops that they produce as an input in the household consumption for which they are principally responsible. - It should not be assumed that earnings from agricultural employment are pooled within households.
+Women value food security as more important than monocropping cash returns.
+Women may use the crops that they produce as an input in the household consumption for which they are principally responsible. - However, in parts of Asia where export-oriented agriculture predominates, it is common to find women comprising a key component of the labour force, whether it is part of the

+- informal or the formal economy.
+The extent of formality in export-oriented agriculture has important implications for the earnings women obtain from working in export-oriented agriculture. - It should not be assumed that earnings from agricultural employment are pooled within households.
 In some parts of Asia and the Pacific, evidence suggests that when women and men in a household in agricultural employment farm different crops they often have separate earnings that are not fully, and at times not even partially, pooled. - In many countries, labour migration out of the farm economy is an important issue as men leave the rural family home to seek non-agricultural employment elsewhere.
 In some cases this has resulted in a feminization of agriculture, as the prevalence of female labour in agricultural employment increases.
 However, in a number of countries female migration out of the countryside has also increased.
-When both females and males migrate out of the countryside, for example in Vietnam or China, the result may be that the unpaid work that remains - principally, caring for children - becomes assigned to other females in the household, either grandmothers or the eldest girl child.
+When both females and males migrate out of the countryside, for example in Vietnam or China, the result may be that the unpaid work that remains principally, caring for children becomes assigned to other females in the household, either grandmothers or the eldest girl child. - Part of the explanation for increasing female migration is that female migrants are sought to provide paid care work that in many instances replicates the tasks involved in unpaid work.
+This results in specific forms of feminized migration flows, both from exporting regions and importing regions.
+In many instances the terms and conditions governing employment amongst women in paid care work is precarious, in that it is poorly paid, insecure, and unprotected. - Little is known about migration of third gender persons.
+In Nepal, a study of social context of stigma among Metis found that stigma from families led to rural-urban migration, but